 THERE'S MORE TO THIS BIRD THAN MEETS THE EYE

-There are 25 species of parrot native to Africa, Madagascar and Mauritius, according to the IUCN – with preferred habitats ranging from closed forest to arid zones.
-Parrots are not as diverse or abundant in Africa as they are in Australasia and the Neotropics.
-The grey parrot is found in the primary and secondary rainforest of West and Central Africa.
-There are in fact two species of grey parrot.
+There are 25 species of parrot native to Africa, Madagascar and Mauritius, according to the IUCN – with preferred habitats ranging from closed forests to arid zones.
+Parrots are not as diverse or abundant in Africa as in Australasia and the Neotropics.
+The grey parrot is found in the primary and secondary rainforests of West and Central Africa.
+There are in fact, two species of grey parrot.

 Congo grey parrot (Psittacus erithacus)

 This was the nominate species before the Timneh grey parrot was recognised as a separate species.
 The Congo grey parrot is about 33 cm long and weighs 400-490 grams, with light-grey feathers, cherry-red tails, and a black beak.
 Immature birds of up to 4 months have black irises, changing to grey and then a pale yellow by the time the bird is a year old and to deeper yellow as the bird matures, with flecks of orange in very mature birds.
 The Congo Grey Parrot’s range extends from the southeastern Ivory Coast to western Kenya, northwest Tanzania, the Democratic Republic of the Congo (DRC) and the islands of São Tomé and Príncipe.
 It is now extremely rare or locally extinct in several of its historic range countries.